metro-digital/terraform-google-cf-projectcfg/README.md

 ### VPC Network

 A VPC network will be created in the requested regions.
 [Private Google Access] will be enabled, so you can connect to Google Services without public IPs.
 [Private services access] is also configured allowing you to run services like Cloud SQL with private IPs.
 It's also possible to configure [Cloud NAT] and [Serverless VPC Access] per region.

-For more details please check [docs/DEFAULT-VPC.md](docs/DEFAULT-VPC.md)
+For more details please check [docs/DEFAULT-VPC.md](docs/DEFAULT-VPC.md), especially if you plan to extend it by adding custom subnetworks or similar.
+Also all used IP address ranges are documented there.

 ### IAM

 This module acts "mostly" authoritative on IAM roles.
 It aims to configure all IAM and Service Account related resources in a central place for easy review and adjustments.
 All active roles are fetched initially and compared with the roles given via roles input.
 If a role shouldn't be set the module will create an empty resource for this role, means terraform will remove it.
 This will result in a module deletion on the next terraform run.

-All roles [listed for service agents][service agent roles] (like for example `roles/dataproc.serviceAgent`) are ignored, so if a service get's enabled the default permissions granted automatically by Google Cloud Platform to the related service accounts will stay in place.
-Those excludes are configured in [data.tf](data.tf) - look for a local variable called `role_excludes`
+All roles [listed for service agents][service agent roles] (like for example `roles/dataproc.serviceAgent`) are ignored, so if a service gets enabled the default permissions granted automatically by Google Cloud Platform to the related service accounts will stay in place.
+This excludes are configured in [data.tf](data.tf) - look for a local variable called `role_excludes`

 ## Usage